PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 *Fig.4a.
 File menu options.**

-To access file-related options, click the File menu item (**A**) located in the top menu bar.
+To access file-related options, click the "File" menu (**A**) located in the top menu bar.

 ##### a).
 Import Extra Files
-Click Import Files (**B**) which will open a pop-up window where you can upload additional expression files.
+Click "Import Files" (**B**) which will open a pop-up window where you can upload additional expression files.

 ![ExtraFile_Image2](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/ExtraFile_Image2.png)

-- In the pop-up window, click Choose Files (**C**), the user can select multiple files and note that **only expression files are accepted here-annotation files are not supported**.
+- In the pop-up window, click "Choose Files" (**C**), the user can select multiple files and note that **only expression files are accepted here-annotation files are not supported**.
-- After selecting the extra files, click the Add button (**D**) to upload them.
+- After selecting the extra files, click the "Add" button (**D**) to upload them.
 This will trigger reprocessing the mapping and displaying the previously selected number of top pathways from all expression files.

 ##### b).
 Export Pathway Visualisation
-Click on the Export button in the File menuitem dropdown (**E**).
+Click on the "Export" button in the [File Menu](#2-file-menu) dropdown (**E**).

    **IMAGE**